 Since the aurora is visible in the regions closer to the poles, that is places that are in the latitudes closer to the poles, it will be very cold during the nights.
 Summers are not the best times to view the aurora as the nights are very short and there are countries where midnight can have bright skies during the summer.
 So the best times would be the winter and near winter seasons when the nights could get icy cold.

 Make sure that you wear very warm clothing to keep yourself warm from head to toe including your face and fingers.
-You may also want to protect your camera by wrapping it up if required or use one that is weather sealed to withstand very cold conditions.
+You may also want to protect your camera equipment by wrapping it up if required or use one that is weather sealed to withstand very cold conditions.
 Have warm drinks and snacks to take you through the night as sometimes you may have to wait for a long time to catch the aurora and then you will be shooting long hours most of the times.

 When it comes to Aurora photography, you can even photograph them with a smartphone these days due to new mobile phone low light capability and the apps available for longer exposures, but these will not do the spectacular event any justice.
 So it is better to have some decent gear to shoot the aurora.
 Find out the basic gear requirements below.